 Headaches are generally classified by cause:

 A primary headache is caused by overactivity of or problems with pain-sensitive structures in your head.
 A primary headache isn't a symptom of an underlying disease.

 Chemical activity in your brain, the nerves or blood vessels surrounding your skull, or the muscles of your head and neck (or some combination of these factors) can play a role in primary headaches.
 Some people may also carry genes that make them more likely to develop such headaches.

 - Cluster headache

-- Trigeminal autonomic cephalalgia (TAC), including cluster headache and paroxysmal hemicrania
+- Trigeminal autonomic cephalalgia (TAC), such as cluster headache and paroxysmal hemicrania

-There are other headache patterns that are generally considered types of primary headache but are less common.
+A few headache patterns also are generally considered types of primary headache, but are less common.
 These headaches have distinct features, such as an unusual duration or pain associated with a certain activity.
-Although these headaches are generally considered primary, each of them could be a symptom of an underlying disease.
-These headaches include:

 - Cough headaches